 Instead of heading to the shops and facing the crowds, try and do as much of your Christmas shopping online this year.
 Most online retailers offer fast deliveries and many allow you to have products delivered in inconspicuous packaging so you don’t have to spoil the surprise.
 If you do want a day out at the shops, make sure to wear a mask and sanitise your hands often.
 Outdoor Christmas markets are often a safer choice than bustling indoor centres and you can usually find some unique, local gifts for your loved ones.

 Choose To Go Out And Party On New Year’s

 When it comes to New Year’s Eve, many people choose to host a fun-filled house party with their nearest and dearest.
 While filling your home with your loved ones and enjoying some drinks on December 31st is a fun idea, it isn’t the safest option around.
 Treating yourselves to a night out and a delicious dinner not only saves you the trouble of hosting, but can keep everyone safe.
 Venues and restaurants are geared up to keep all attendees safe, with enhanced ventilation, social distancing, and mask requirements in some areas.

 At Sir Christopher Wren Hotel, we are hosting New Year’s Eve 2021 in The Brasserie and the Princess Suite.
 You can enjoy a scrumptious 5 course meal followed by evening entertainment and music from our resident DJ.
-We only have a few spaces left for New Year’s Eve, so book now to avoid disappointment.

 Back to all posts